mesosphere/dcos-docs-site/pages/services/edge-lb/1.4/release-notes/index.md

 - Introduces automatic provisioning and lifecycle management for AWS Network Load Balancers (NLB).
 - Adds a new command-line program for removing AWS load balancer instances created for Edge-LB if you uninstall Edge-LB.
 - Provides a new command-line program for collecting logs and creating diagnostic bundles for Edge-LB operations.
+- Updates the HAProxy version to 2.0.1
+- Updates the Golang version to 1.12.7
+- Removes the use of sidecar
+- Adds haproxy exporter for HAProxy metrics

 # Release notes for Edge-LB version 1.3.1
 Edge-LB Service version 1.3.1 was released April 29, 2019.